 passions: "The idea is that the state doesn't have rights to limit individuals'

 wants and passions.
 I disagree with that.
 I think we absolutely have rights

 because there are consequences to letting people live out whatever wants or

-passions they desire."
-He thinks our desires are too dangerous for us to be trusted with them, and he wants the
+desires are too dangerous for us to be trusted with them, and he wants the

 “This [gay marriage] is an issue just like 9-11.
 We didn’t decide we wanted to

 fight the war on terrorism because we wanted to.
 It was brought to us.
 And if